MinhHaDuong/AR6_vs_WB_DLclassifier-exercise/README.md

-# Are IPCC AR6 scenarios realistic?
+# Comparing IPCC AR6 scenarios with IPAE observations

 Author: haduong@centre-cired.fr

 2023-05

 We define a trajectory as a matrix with 6 columns and up to 4 rows.
-The rows correspond to variables: CO2 emissions, GDP, populations, primary energy The columns correspond to years, with a 5 years difference so that the trajectory is 25 years
+The rows correspond to variables: CO2 emissions, populations, GDP, primary energy The columns correspond to years, with a 5 years difference so that the trajectory is 25 years

 The simulation trajectories are picked from the IPCC AR6 national scenario database